orkunispir/nexmon_csi/README.md

 When that happens, you will see the installation failing with a message like `/lib/modules/5.4.51-v7l+/build: No such file or directory.
 Stop.`
 [Updating your OS](https://www.raspberrypi.org/documentation/raspbian/updating.md) or installing the latest verison should install the latest kernel and bring it in sync with the headers.

-If the latest Raspbian version doesn't ship the 5.4 kernel, you can try installing the newest version with a 5.4 kernel and get it's headers as [shown here](https://github.com/nexmonster/nexmon_csi/tree/pi-4.19.97#get-kernel-headers).
+If the latest Raspbian version doesn't ship the 5.4 kernel, you can try installing the newest Raspbian version with a 5.4 kernel and get it's headers as [shown here](https://github.com/nexmonster/nexmon_csi/tree/pi-4.19.97#get-kernel-headers).

 # Extract from our License